By the end of this section, you will be able to:

 The potential at infinity is chosen to be zero.
 Thus, V for a point charge decreases with distance, whereas for a point charge decreases with distance squared:

-Recall that the electric potential V is a scalar and has no direction, whereas the electric field is a vector.
-To find the voltage due to a combination of point charges, you add the individual voltages as numbers.
+Recall that the electric potential difference V is a scalar and has no direction, whereas the electric field is a vector.
+To find the voltage due to a combination of point charges, given zero voltage at infinitely far away, you add the individual voltages as numbers.
+We will assume for the rest of this chapter that there is zero voltage measured infinitely far away.
 To find the total electric field, you must add the individual fields as vectors, taking magnitude and direction into account.
 This is consistent with the fact that V is closely associated with energy, a scalar, whereas is closely associated with force, a vector.

 The voltages in both of these examples could be measured with a meter that compares the measured potential with ground potential.
 Ground potential is often taken to be zero (instead of taking the potential at infinity to be zero).
 It is the potential difference between two points that is of importance, and very often there is a tacit assumption that some reference point, such as Earth or a very distant point, is at zero potential.
 As noted earlier, this is analogous to taking sea level as when considering gravitational potential energy .